JakeSchroeder/svg2jsx-cli/README.md

 Uses this https://github.com/balajmarius/svg2jsx/tree/master/packages/transform

-- `Transform SVG into valid JSX with typescript and tailwind syntax`
+- `Batch transform SVG into valid JSX with typescript and tailwind syntax (customizable in the future)`
 - `Perfect when you have 100s of icons in figma with no react package/support`

 ---